sutherlonski/portfolio-jekyll-theme/pages/about.md

 permalink: /about
 ---

-# Portfolio Jekyll Theme
+# James Sutherland

-This is a personal portfolio theme that I built from the ground up, using the [DevTips Starter Kit](http://devtipsstarterkit.com/) as a foundation for starting, and following closely the amazing tutorial by [Travis Neilson over at DevTips](https://www.youtube.com/watch?v=T6jKLsxbFg4&list=PL0CB3OvPhDA_STygmp3sDenx3UpdOMk7P).
-You can [check out the demo](lenpaul.github.io/portfolio-jekyll-theme/), and [fork the repository](https://github.com/LeNPaul/portfolio-jekyll-theme/fork), to get started.
+My name is James Sutherland.
+I live just outside London.
+My educational background is in medicine but I am currently working in Westminster as a researcher.
+Recent research projects include analysing the Smoking and Vaping Bill, the conflict in the Sudan, and Free School Meal provision in the UK.
+My professional goal is to develop coding skills and incorperate them into my research work.
+My personal interests include cats, gardening, Go (East Asian board game), and Japanese history.